HOME : : NEW : : ABOUT ALPHEUS : : CONTACT US

 Comparisons of the two thinkers on many issues like consciousness and the 'I,' without really engaging the issues phenomenologically.

-Wilhelm Halbfass
+Halbfass, Wilhelm

 India and Europe: An Essay in Understanding (New York: SUNY, 1988).